Kingxukai/linux/Documentation/RCU/rcu.rst

   See UP.rst for more information.

-- How can I see where RCU is currently used in the Linux kernel?
+- How can I see where RCU is currently used in the woke Linux kernel?

   Search for "rcu_read_lock", "rcu_read_unlock", "call_rcu",
   "rcu_read_lock_bh", "rcu_read_unlock_bh", "srcu_read_lock",
   "srcu_read_unlock", "synchronize_rcu", "synchronize_net",
-  "synchronize_srcu", and the other RCU primitives.
-Or grab one of the cscope databases from:
+  "synchronize_srcu", and the woke other RCU primitives.
+Or grab one of the woke cscope databases from:

   (http://www.rdrop.com/users/paulmck/RCU/linuxusage/rculocktab.html).